 If you are planning to create a disassembly of some game other than Hungry Horace, you will need to create your own control file.
-To get started, you can use the -g option with sna2skool.py to perform a rudimentary static code analysis of the snapshot file and generate a corresponding control file:
+To get started, you can use sna2ctl.py to perform a rudimentary static code analysis of the snapshot file and generate a corresponding control file:

+'''

+$ sna2ctl.py game.z80 > game.ctl

-\$ sna2skool.py -g game.ctl game.z80 > game.skool
+$ sna2skool.py -c game.ctl game.z80 > game.skool

+'''

-This will do a reasonable job of splitting the snapshot into blocks, but won't be 100% accurate (except by accident); you will need to examine the resultant skool file (game.skool in this case) to see which blocks have been incorrectly marked as text, data or code, and then edit the generated control file (game.ctl) accordingly.
+This will do a reasonable job of splitting the snapshot into blocks, but won't be 100% accurate (except by accident).
+You will need to examine the resultant skool file (game.skool) to see which blocks have been incorrectly marked as text, data or code, and then edit the control file (game.ctl) accordingly.

-To generate a better control file, you could use a code execution map produced by an emulator to tell sna2skool.py where at least some of the code is in the snapshot. sna2skool.py will read a map (otherwise known as a profile or trace) produced by Fuse, SpecEmu, Spud, Zero or Z80 when specified by the -M option:
+To generate a better control file, you could use a code execution map produced by an emulator to tell sna2ctl.py where at least some of the code is in the snapshot. sna2ctl.py will read a map (otherwise known as a profile or trace) produced by Fuse, SpecEmu, Spud, Zero or Z80 when specified by the -m option:

+'''

-\$ sna2skool.py -M game.map -g game.ctl game.z80 > game.skool
+$ sna2ctl.py -m game.map game.z80 > game.ctl

+'''